brgrhrng/BINF6250F25/projects/project08/README.md

 Brooks:
 * became a lot more comfortable working with numpy arrays
 * used vector operations to simplify the looping inside fill_viterbi().
-Theoretically, this should be faster--but more importantly it *looks* way more like the real-world equations, which really helps with code readability in my opinion.
+Theoretically, this should be faster--but more importantly it *looks* much more like the viterbi equations, which really improves code readability.

 # Struggles